andrejcode/favorite-book/README.md

 ## Continuous development

-The app will implement FirebaseFirestore to store books and all of its details.
-It will be possible to leave review and rating to each book.
-The app will be tested.
+The app will implement FirebaseFirestore to store books and all of their details.
+It will be possible to leave reviews and ratings for each book.